Mike Davis (wide receiver)

-Mike Davis (born May 11, 1992) is an American former football wide receiver.
+Mike Davis (born May 11, 1992) is an American former professional and college football wide receiver.
 He played college football at Texas.

 High school

-Davis attended Skyline High School in Dallas, Texas, where he was a prep All-American, two-time all-state, two-time first-team all-area and all-district performer at wide receiver.
-He recorded 129 catches for 2,764 yards and 39 TDs over his final three seasons, helping Skyline post a 37-4 record.
+Davis attended Skyline High School in Dallas, Texas, where he was a prep All-Amercian, two-time all-state, two-time first-team all-area and all-district performer at wide receiver.
+He recorded 129 catches for 2,764 yards and 39 TDs over his final three seasons, helping Skyline post a 37-4 record and reach the state semifinals.
 He also played in the 2010 Under Armour All-America Game, finishing as the game’s leading receiver with three catches for 53 yards and a TD.

+He was also a three-year letterman in basketball who helped Skyline advance to the Area Round of the Texas 5A basketball tournament.

 Considered a four-star recruit by Rivals.com, he was rated as the 4th best wide receiver prospect in the nation.